 Better Communication, Better Service, More revenue

+While email, voice, and custom systems solve parts of the problem, only SMS offers the global coverage and cost-effectiveness logistics companies require.
 Using SMS, either as your main communications channel or by augmenting existing channels, gives you flexible communications options you can use to reach drivers, customers, partners, and systems with less hassle and more reliability than email, voice, or push.

-Better communications means it’s easier to run your business and meet the challenges of today’s global logistics industry.
+With better communications, it’s easier to run your business and meet the challenges of today’s global logistics industry.
 Simple improvements in communications, powered by SMS, can bring in new revenue opportunities and bring you to the forefront of technology.